tonytsheng/DBHUB/ORA/ORAonEC2/round2.md

 nvme4n1     259:6    0  900G  0 disk /u03
 ```
 - Drop the old tablespace.
 Recreate the tablespace with new data files on the new volumes.
 - Recreate slob test data using the modified tablespace/data files

-- Increase the size of the log files to 2048 M to hold at least 20 minutes
+- AWR recommendation: Increase the size of the log files to 2048 M to hold at least 20 minutes of redo information.
-      of redo information.
+- AWR recommendation: Increase the size of the redo log buffer by setting the value of parameter "log_buffer" to 32 M.

-- Increase - Increase log buffer init parameter - recommended in the last AWR report.
+- AWR recommendation: Increase db_writer_processes to 20 - recommended in the last AWR report although a number was not recommended.
 - Increase flash cache size - Oracle recommends 2-3x the size of the SGA.